 Anterior or Midline Neck Masses

 Infrahyoid masses will be mostly thyroid in origin see Thyroid Surgery.
 Nearly all thyroglossal duct cysts are below the hyoid, slightly left of midline, and seen in young people.
 Pretracheal nodes that are caused by metastatic laryngeal or thyroid tumours can also present in this region .
-Suprahyoid masses may be thyroglossal but are more likely to be submental lymph nodes involved by inflammation or malignancy from the skin or oral cavity, particularly the floor of mouth.
+Suprahyoid masses may be thyroglossal but are more likely to be submental lymph nodes involved by inflammation or malignancy from the skin of the lips or anterior face or oral cavity, particularly the floor of mouth.
 Dermoids are rare developmental inclusion cysts that form in the midline during embryonic development but often do not manifest until later in life.
 Thyroid tissue can arrest anywhere along the thyroglossal tract and can present in the submental region.

 Lateral Neck Masses

 Lateral neck masses are more complex.
 They most commonly present in the carotid sheath in association with the carotid artery or jugular vein but they can also appear in the posterior triangle.

 Solid lesions in the lateral neck are either nodal (inflammatory or metastatic malignancy) or they are rare tumours like carotid body tumours, neurogenic tumours associated with many of the nerves in the neck or rarely they can be malignant sarcomas of the deep neck tissues.
 Cystic lesions may be congenital branchial cleft cysts or lymphatic/vascular malformations.
 However they may also be cystic malignant nodes.
 These are notoriously difficult to diagnose and needle biopsies are usually non- diagnostic.

 Cystic nodal metastases are frequently confused with benign branchial cleft cysts and a careful history of upper aerodigestive tract symptoms is important to elicit.